anirudhi89/anirudhi89/README.md

 * 🌍  I'm based in Seattle
 * 🖥️  See my portfolio [here](http://pitt.edu/~aki22)
 * ✉️  You can contact me at [anirudh.iyer@outlook.com](mailto:anirudh.iyer@outlook.com)
-* 🧠  I'm currently working as a Software Engineer intern at [CTSI](https://ctsi.pitt.edu/), where I'm creating a clinical research recruitment frameworkk.
+* 🧠  I'm currently working as a Software Engineer Intern at [CTSI](https://ctsi.pitt.edu/), where I'm creating a clinical research recruitment framework.

 ### Skills